Last Updated on March 30, 2023

 When it comes to the color of your English Bulldog, there are a few to choose from.
 Each color has its factors to consider.

-The American Kennel Club (AKC) dictates that purebred English Bulldogs must come in specific colors.
+The American Kennel Club (AKC) dictates that they must come in specific colors.
 We will look further at the different accepted colors for this breed below.

 1. Red English Bulldog

-The purebred English Bulldog can be seen in various shades of red.
+This purebred can be seen in various shades of red.
 These shades range from light ginger to a deep red that might look similar to chocolate.

 Red English Bulldogs will have black noses, eye rims, paw pads, and lips.
 This differentiates them from the chocolate variety with brown noses.